-From exploring the national park to scuba diving and learning about Balinese culture, here are the top things to do in Pemuteran Beach and Menjangan Island.
+From exploring the national park to scuba diving and learning about Balinese culture, here are the top things to do in Pemuteran Beach and Menjangan Island in Bali.

 West Bali National Park comprises 190 square kilometres of mainland, sea and coral islands.
 The best known of these islands is Menjangan, meaning ‘deer’, after locals witnessed these stately antlered creatures swimming to the island every year.
 The nearby town of Pemuteran is a good place to stay and there are other activities here too.